DO YOU SUFFER FROM LIVER CIRRHOSIS?

 3. Significant kidney disease.

-5. Recipient of a transjugular intrahepatic portosystemic shunt (TIPS).
+5. Recipient of a patent transjugular intrahepatic portosystemic shunt (TIPS).

 6. Known positive HIV serology confirmed by HIV viral load.